UCL-ARC/mkdocs-dsh-docs/docs/5-RStudio.md

 # RStudio

-The DSH cluster team provide a RStudio service with graphical interface.
+The DSH HPC cluster login nodes provide an RStudio service with graphical interface.

 ## Access